vibbits/gentle-hands-on-python/src/06_Loops.md

 ```
 :::

-Although this is the last time we will look at the Fizz Buzz game, it is useful to reflect on your final implementation.
+Although this is the last time we will look at the Fizz Buzz game, it is useful to reflect
+on your final implementation.
 What is good about it?
 What could be improved?
 How easy
-is it to change if requirements change (say if we add the 3$^{rd}$ condition on multiples of `7`)?
+is it to change if requirements change (say if we add the third condition on multiples of `7`)?

 ***